 - Actively monitoring and following through change in the industry, even if it is ultimately the responsibility of industry to deliver these changes.
 Examples include existing work on push payment scams and the New Payments Architecture. - Communicating how its actions link to its objectives and broader picture, and in particular how changes in the payments industry ultimately benefit end users including consumers and businesses.
 There is also a demand to understand the future priorities the PSR is planning to address. - Looking at the industry holistically and recognising the combined impact of changes, including those with a cost implication for the industry.

-• Raising its head above the parapet on key issues facing the industry, such as EU Exit, and in the event of challenges such as payment failures.
+such as EU Exit, and in the event of challenges such as payment failures.